How Much Do Surrogates Make in New Mexico?

 • Your income from your current job

-Check out this article to learn more about your surrogate pay rate.
+Learn more about how to calculate your surrogate pay rate.

 How Do Surrogates Get Paid in New Mexico?

 Our surrogate compensation covers you through all aspects of your surrogacy journey.
-We separate your surrogate compensation package into two components: base pay and additional surrogate compensation.
+We separate your surrogate compensation package into two parts: base pay and additional surrogate compensation.

 Base Pay for Surrogate Pregnancy in New Mexico